alexdmdi/reddit-video-downloader/README.md

 ## Reddit Video Downloader Extension 1.0 <br>
+How to sideload onto your browser:
-Sideload onto your browser by enabling developer mode in the extensions settings.
-If you download the zip then extract it into a folder, and then select that folder when loading unpacked.
+1. Download the repo as a zip file then extract it into a folder
+2. Enable developer mode in the extensions settings
+3. Press load unpacked and select the folder you extracted the files to
 <br>

 ## Built with